linliu-stats/linliu-stats.github.io/_teaching/maths-stats-fall2020.md

 <a name="tsiatis-2007"></a> 6.
 Tsiatis, Anastasios.
 Semiparametric theory and missing data.
 Springer Science & Business Media, 2007.

+<a name="ibragimov-hasminskii-1981"></a> 7.
+Ibragimov, Ildar A and Has'minskii, Rafail Z. Statistical estimation: asymptotic theory.
+Springer Science & Business Media, 1981.

+<a name="ingster-suslina-2002"></a> 8.
+Ingster, Yuri N and Suslina, Irina A. Nonparametrie Goodness-of-Fit Testing Under Gaussian Models。 Springer Science & Business Media, 2002.

 Probabilistic tools:

 <a name="talagrand-2014"></a> 1.
 Talagrand, Michel.
 Upper and lower bounds for stochastic processes: Modern methods and classical problems.
 Vol. 60.
 Springer Science & Business Media, 2014.